 - Return on investment (ROI).
 As with any other marketing strategy, you’ll want to measure your return on effort and spend.
 Use the following calculation to find the basic ROI of your marketing campaign:

 (Sales Growth – Marketing Automation Cost) / Marketing Automation Cost = ROI

 Getting the most from your next automated marketing campaign

-Fully embrace it by exploring the different marketing integrations available with your chosen marketing automation tool, create different workflows using Chat, SMS, and email marketing, and engage with your audience.
-You may end up surprised by how quickly you see better results from your marketing efforts.
+Fully embrace it by exploring the different marketing integrations available with your chosen marketing automation tool, creating different workflows using Chat Marketing, SMS, and email, and engaging with your audience.
+You may surprise yourself with how quickly you achieve better results from your marketing efforts.